donomii/powerlock/README.md

 This repository contains alternative lock implementations to help with debugging and monitoring Go applications.

-- **CtxRWMutex** - Cancellable locks that can reject all current and future waiters
+- **CancelRWMutex** - Cancellable locks that can reject all current and future waiters
 - **MaxRWMutex** - Locks that limit the number of waiting goroutines
 - **MeteredRWMutex** - Prometheus-instrumented locks for observability